keithmyburgh/CS5504FinalProject/README.md

 been listening to the same music for too long and am looking for some new suggestions.

-Bonus points if they sound similar to the Black Keys / Arctic Monkeys if they actually had / have a drummer who is not afraid to allow some 808s into the mix.
+Bonus points if they sound similar to the Black Keys / Arctic Monkeys and they actually had / have a drummer who is not afraid to allow some 808s into the mix.